Table of contents

 1. Click Add Rule, select Send LDAP Attributes as Claims, and type whatever name you like for the rule, such as "E-mail to E-mail".

-2. Select Active Directory for the attribute store, then map LDAP Attribute E-Mail-Addresses to outgoing claim type E-Mail Address.
-Click Finish.
+2. Select Active Directory for the attribute store, then map LDAP Attribute E-Mail-Addresses to outgoing claim type E-Mail Address, and then click Finish.

-3. Click Add Rule and select Transform an Incoming Claim, and type whatever name you like for the rule, such as "E-mail to Name ID".
+3. Click Add Rule, select Transform an Incoming Claim, and then type whatever name you like for the rule, such as "E-mail to Name ID".

 Group claim

-2. Select the group that your users belong to.
+2. Select the group to which your users belong.
 For Outgoing claim type, select Group.
-For Outgoing claim value, type a name for this claim, for example: group.
-Remember this value for later.
+For Outgoing claim value, type a name for this claim.
+For example, group.
+Take note of this value for later use.

 Name mapping